Rainault/qfg1-randomizer/README.md

 Most of the base game rules are left intact, but aside from the fact that items are randomized, the following additional changes should be noted:
 * You must complete all three major quests (save Barnard, save Elsa, and banish Baba Yaga) to complete the game.
 But you are now able to complete them in any order.
   - So, for example, you don't auto-win for leaving Elsa's office without grabbing the mirror (which might not be on her desk!), nor do you auto-win after frogging Baba Yaga.
 Unless you've already completed the other quests, that is.
-* You must have points in both Pick Locks and Magic.
-Otherwise, you won't be able to access every item location, and thus you won't be able to complete every seed.
 * You start the game with no money and no items except for Leather Armor.
-The Dagger, Lock Pick, and 5 Food Rations are part of the randomized item pool.
+If "survival mode" is ON, you also start without your weapon.
+Fighters get to keep their Shield.
   - Starvation is disabled, so you don't need to worry about eating food.
 * Press Ctrl-K or choose "Loc Check" under "Information" in the menu to view the status of every randomized item location and the status of the three major quests.
-Unchecked locations are highlighted in blue, and incomplete quests are highlighted in red.
 Checked locations and completed quests are grayed out.
 * Shops are also part of the randomization pool, and the prices are randomized.
 You can "ask about shop" to see what's for sale.
 Each item can only be purchased once.
 * Boris no longer sells the Thief Guild License.
 The License is part of the randomized item pool.
 * Baba Yaga will now give you a randomized item reward for giving her the Mandrake Root.